 The insurance industry in the Republic of Kazakhstan is in a developing state and many forms of insurance protection common in other parts of the world are not yet generally available.
-The Company does not have full coverage for its premises and equipment, business interruption, or third party liability in respect of property or environmental damage arising from accidents on Company property or related to the Company's operations.
+The Company does not have full coverage for its plant facilities, business interruption, or third party liability in respect of property or environmental damage arising from accidents on Company property or relating to Company operations.
 Until the Company obtains adequate insurance coverage, there is a risk that the loss or destruction of certain assets could have a material adverse effect on the Company's operations and financial position.

-The Company regularly purchases the insurance policies to reduce financial risk due to property damage, general liability, as well as the insurance policies that cover its employees against accidents and for medical expenses.
+The Company regularly purchases the insurance policies to reduce financial risk due to property damage, general liability, as well as the insurance policies that cover its employees against accidents and medical expenses.